Exploring Laodikeia: A Visitor's Guide

 About five kilometers north of Denizli and eight kilometers from Pamukkale, Laodikeia often gets missed by tourists rushing from the coast to Pamukkale to see the world-famous white terraces on a day trip.
 If you have a bit more time up your sleeve, though, a visit to this nearby sprawling ancient city, which Cicero once called home, is well worth spending the night in Pamukkale for.
 The fact that it is far less well known than Ephesus or Pamukkale's Hierapolis, means that this is one attraction that you won't have to share with the crowds, which makes for a very tranquil sightseeing experience.

-The ruined site of ancient Laodikeia (Laodicea) which is situated about 5km/3mi north of Denizli is referred to by local people as Eskihisar or "Old Castle".
-The town, built on the site of an earlier settlement known originally as Diospolis and later as Rhoas, was founded by Antiochos II of Syria (261-246 B.C.), who named it after his sister Laodike.
-The city subsequently became the part of the kingdom of Pergamon, probably after the Treaty of Apameia in 188 B.C. and thereafter passed into Roman hands.
-Its commercial activities and especially its wool and textile industries made it one of the wealthiest cities in Asia Minor (Revelations 3:17).
-After a devastating earthquake in A.D.
-60, the citizens rebuilt the city out of their own resources.
-It was home to one of the oldest Christian communities and ranked among the Seven Churches of Asia (Revelations 1:11;3:14; Colossians 4:13ff).
-After its conquest by the Seljuks in the late 11th century, the city fell into decay and in the 13th century the remaining inhabitants abandoned the site and moved to Ladik (Denizli).
+Referred to as Eskihisar (Old Castle) by locals, the ruined site of ancient Laodikeia (or Laodicea) was built on the site of an earlier settlement known originally as Diospolis and later as Rhoas.
+Laodikeia was founded by Antiochos II of Syria (261-246 BC), who named it after his wife, Laodice.
+Part of the kingdom of Pergamum after the Treaty of Apameia in 188 BC, the city subsequently passed into Roman hands.
+Its commercial activities and especially its wool and textile industries made it one of the wealthiest cities in Asia Minor, and after a devastating earthquake in AD 60, the wealthy citizens were able to rebuild the city out of their own resources.